Ouranosinc/scen_workflow_afr/README.md

   to climate index functions (also applies to .ini files);
 - adding function 'utils.clean_NetCDF' to discard potentially incomplete NetCDF files from the current exec directory (issue #9);
-- adjusting file separator automatically according to d_exec parameter to ensure compatibility with Windows (#5).
+- adjusting file separator automatically according to d_exec parameter to ensure compatibility with Windows (issue #5);
+- created a unit testing module that can be enabled using 'opt_unit_tests';
+- increased the performance of 'rain_season*' and 'dry_spell_total_length' indices.

 ## Contributing